tensorchord/envd-docs/docs/concepts.md

 Functions like [`install.python_packages`](api/install#python_packages) and [`config.jupyter`](api/config#jupyter) can be used to register information.
 The information will be kept in a static graph in the memory. envd uses the static graph to build the environment at the envd of execution.

-envd evaluates the `build` function with the starlark intepreter, thus you can use loops, if/else conditional execution or other statements in `build.envd`.
+envd evaluates the `build` function with the starlark interpreter, thus you can use loops, if/else conditional execution or other statements in `build.envd`.

 ```python title=build.envd
 # The function `build` will be evaluated by default.